thedarredondo/data-science-fundamentals/README.md

 ## What's this whole Bayesian Thing?

-Instead of explaining what bayesian statistics is, I'll explain why more and more people in industry and academia are taking a Bayesian perspective:
+Instead of explaining what bayesian statistics is, I'll just say why its good:

 - it allows for precise *and* interpretable controlling of overfitting
 - *all* assumptions about the scope of a problem can--theoretically--be included in a bayesian model.
 - it gives us intuition for how and why deep neural neural networks (the large, complicated AI models that make the news) work.

-I'll expand on that last point: the bayesain framework shows the connection between all statistical inference, learning, and decision theory.
+I'll emphasize on that last point: the bayesain persepctive connects all the various parts of statistics and machine learning.

-So what's the catch?

-I, and many other bayesians, don't think there is a catch.

-But as an educational exercise, I'll pretend there are two "catches" with bayesian statistics:
+Here's some reason's why people have found the bayesian persepective uncomfortable:
 - we need to admit that all predictions requie assumptions.
 - we end up with some gnarly integrals.

-The first one isn't actually a problem, its just an exercise in humility.
+The first point an exercise in humility, which can be difficult.

-The second one, about the integrals, is more interesting.
-It used to be a problem before computers and certain algorithms (Markov Chain Monte Carlo variants, mostly) were invented and refined.
+The second one, about the integrals, is interesting.
+It used to be a problem before computers and certain algorithms--Markov Chain Monte Carlo variants, mostly--were invented and refined.
 Now, with librairies like pymc or similar, we can consistently wiggle our way past the integral computations.
 There's a lot of depth here, but the point is that we have tools that are just as reliable as those tables of z scores you'll find on the AP stats exam.

 ## Textbook(s) Used

+[Bayesian Analysis with Python](https://bap.com.ar/): A pratical guide to probablistic modeling, citation below:

 Martin Osvaldo A, Bayesian Analysis with Python.
 Packt Publishing.
 2024.
 ISBN 978-1-80512-716-1

 I used the third additon, and will reference it as BAP3.
 Buy it, support the author.
+[Github link to code for the book](https://github.com/aloctavodia/BAP3).

 I cannot recommend this textbook enough.
 This course closely follows this textbook in scope, content, pace, and presentation.
 The main difference is that my course breaks BAP3's first two units into 3 units, and my course adds an intro to python unit.